katjaschultz/labsea-project/README.md

 ## 📌 Notes

 * 🌐 Data download may take a while and requires an internet connection.
-* 🧩 The project is modular: you can use individual functions or the full workflow as needed.
+* 🧩 The project is in some extent modular: you can use individual functions (tools, argo data loading/ processing, ...) or the full workflow as needed.
 * ✉️ For questions or contributions, please contact me.